Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 And what kind of faint praise she got.

-Faint praise, but from a really good source.
+Faint praise, but from a really good source, you know.

 I'd take that.